emmt/EasyFITS.jl/docs/src/devel.md

 pointer remains valid.

-Thanks to this mechanism, it is quite simple to ensure that valid pointers to opaque structures of the CFITSIO library be passed a function of this library.
+Thanks to this mechanism, it is quite simple to ensure that valid pointers to opaque structures of the CFITSIO library be passed to a function of this library.
 For example, the code below is how is handled a pointer to a `fitsfile` C structure in our code:

 ``` julia
 isnull(ptr::Ptr{T}) where {T} = ptr === Ptr{T}(0)